replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

     width=870
 /%}

 These two mechanisms make it possible to efficiently keep a pool of browser processes available during the lifetime of the debugging session and efficiently restore them the next time.
 This means that when you add the console log, we’re able to find the closest browser processes, fork them, run to the relevant points, and evaluate the expression.
-And because all of the work is done in parallel, and there’s never a point more than 100ms away from a browser process, we’re able to return the results in low logarithmic time.
+Because all of the work is done in parallel, and there’s never a point more than 100ms away from a browser process, we’re able to return the results in low logarithmic time.

 **Additional reading**